Tuition and Fees Financial Policies

 I. Withdrawal

-University Fees, Program Fees, and Course Fees will be refunded as follows for fall and spring semesters:
+University Fees, Program Fees, and Course Fees will be refunded as follows for all semesters and terms:

-• 100% of total university fees, program fees, and course fees charged if withdrawal from all courses or the semester occurs by the last day to register for the semester.
+• 100% of total university fees, program fees, and course fees charged if withdrawal from all courses from the semester/term occurs by the last day to register for the semester or term.

 • No adjustments to fees if withdrawal occurs thereafter.